Policies, Resources and Additional Information

 What do I need to know about making my event a fundraiser?

-You must indicate that your event will be a fundraiser when completing and submitting the Pace Center’s Event Registration Form in order to inform the Pace Center that this is the type of event you are organizing.
+You must indicate that your event will be a fundraiser when registering through CLEVER in order to inform the Pace Center that this is the type of event you are organizing.
 You are encouraged to discuss any fundraising events with the Pace Center.
 Please email Rose Holton to make an appointment to discuss your fundraiser ideas.
 Once the Pace Center has approved your fundraising event, you should contact directly any services that you will require for your event.

 There are some essential policies specific to fundraising to be aware of:

 - Cash/donations should not be kept in an individual’s possession.
 The Pace Center will provide a cash box for donations.